Enhanced Superconducting Diode Effect in the Asymmetric Hatsugai-Kohmoto Model: HK model with asymmetric band dispersion

 In the normal phase, the HK model exhibits non-Fermi liquid behavior \cite{phillips2020exact,zhao2023friedel} and in the superconducting phase with sufficiently large HK interaction, this model undergoes a first-order phase transition as the temperature crosses the critical temperature \cite{zhao2022thermodynamics,li2022two}.
 On the other hand, the so-called ABM state in the superconducting phase exhibits SDEs.
 How does the HK interaction affect the SDEs in the superconducting ABM?
 To answer this question, let's consider the following model:

-where $\hat{n}_{p,\sigma} \equiv \hat{c}_{p\sigma}^{\dagger} \hat{c}_{p\sigma}$ represents the number operator for Bloch momentum $p$ and spin $\sigma$, with $\hat{c}_{p\sigma}$ and $\hat{c}_{p\sigma}^{\dagger}$ denoting the annihilation and creation operators, respectively.
-The band dispersion $\xi_p\neq \xi_{-p}$ is an asymmetric function of $p$, giving rise to the name asymmetric HK model.
+where $\hat{n}_{p,\sigma} \equiv \hat{c}_{p\sigma}^{\dagger} \hat{c}_{p\sigma}$ represents the number operator for Bloch momentum $p$ and spin $\sigma$, with $\hat{c}_{p\sigma}$ and $\hat{c}_{p\sigma}^{\dagger}$ denoting the annihilation and creation operators, respectively. { The band dispersion is given by $\xi_p = -2 t_1 \cos(p) + t_2 \sin \left( 2p + \frac{\pi}{3} \right) - \mu$, where $\mu$ is the chemical potential, while $t_1=2 t_2$ and $t_2=1$ (which sets the energy scale in our model) are the nearest-neighbor and next-nearest-neighbor hopping amplitudes, respectively.
+Physically, the asymmetric character of the band ($\xi_p \neq \xi_{-p}$) arises specifically from the $\frac{\pi}{3}$ phase factor in the next-nearest-neighbor hopping term, which explicitly breaks spatial inversion symmetry.} Since $\xi_p \neq \xi_{-p}$, the dispersion is an asymmetric function of $p$, giving rise to the name asymmetric HK model.
 The last term in Eq. (\ref{H_HK0}) represents the HK interaction, with a strength $U > 0$, corresponding to an on-site repulsion in momentum space.
-Because the HK interaction is local in momentum space, this model is exactly solvable, and the single-particle Green's function is given by \cite{phillips2020exact,zhao2022thermodynamics,li2022two}:
+Because the HK interaction is local in momentum space, this model is exactly solvable, and the single-particle Green's function is given by \cite{nogueira1996study,phillips2020exact,zhao2022thermodynamics,li2022two,bacsi2025infinite}:

 with $\langle \hat{n}_{p\bar{\sigma}} \rangle$ denoting the average number for spin $\bar{\sigma} = -\sigma$ in the following ground states:

 where $|\emptyset\rangle$ is the empty state.
 Excitations in the lower band are created by the operators $\zeta_{k\sigma}^{\dagger}=c_{k\sigma}^{\dagger}\left(1-n_{k\bar{\sigma}}\right)$.
 However, the two-particle excitation generated by $\zeta_{k\sigma}^{\dagger}\zeta_{k\bar{\sigma}}^{\dagger}$ equals zero.
 This means that some excitation states in the HK model cannot be accessed through single-particle operators.
 As a result, the physics of the HK model differs from that of a Fermi liquid \cite{phillips2020exact,zhao2022thermodynamics}.